mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 The following terms are used:

-Congestion Controller:
-: QUIC specifies a congestion controller in {{Section 7 of !RFC9002}}, but the specific requirements for interactive real-time media lead to the development of dedicated congestion control algorithms.
-In this document, the term congestion controller refers to these algorithms dedicated to real-time applications.

 Datagram:
 : Datagrams exist in UDP as well as in QUICs unreliable datagram extension.
 If not explicitly noted differently, the term datagram in this document refers to a QUIC Datagram as defined in